dighetushar654/dighetushar654/README.md

 - 🌱 I’m currently learning Full Stack Development.
 - 👯 I’m looking to collaborate on YouTube.
 - 💬 Ask me about DevOps, Ansible or any tech related stuff.
-- 📫 How to reach me: LinkedIn - @Tushar
+- 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/dighetushar654/.
 - ⚡ If you like what I do, maybe consider buying me a coffee/tea 🥺👉👈

 <a href="https://www.buymeacoffee.com/abhisheknaiidu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>